What is an STP?

 STP can also stand for ‘sustainability and transformation plan’, plans drawn up in each of these areas setting out practical ways to improve NHS services and population health in every part of England.

 They aim to help meet a ‘triple challenge’ set out in the NHS Five Year Forward View – better health, transformed quality of care delivery, and sustainable finances.

 Who drew up the proposals?

 STPs are a way for the NHS to develop its own, locally appropriate proposals to improve health and care for patients.
 They are working in partnership with democratically elected local councils, drawing on the expertise of frontline NHS staff and on conversations about priorities with the communities they serve.

 A collaborative approach has allowed local leaders to plan around the needs of whole areas, not just those of individual organisations.

-Plans are arranged across 44 geographical areas (or ‘footprints) which cover the whole of England.
+The partnerships are arranged across 44 geographical areas (or ‘footprints) which cover the whole of England.
 They are led by well-respected figures from different parts of the NHS and local government, including chief executives of NHS trusts, accountable officers of clinical commissioning groups (CCGs), local government senior leaders and clinicians.

 What is the status of STP proposals?

 Proposals have been published for every part of England.
 A small number of the partnerships are now evolving into integrated or ‘accountable’ care systems (ACSs).
 In these areas, providers and commissioners come together, with a combined budget and fully shared resources, to serve a defined population.